Steve-Fenton/TypeSpec/README.md

         calculator.Add(num);
     }

+Key differences:

+ - All arguments must be "quoted" (including numebrs), ie. "(\d+)", not just (\d+)
+ - All arguments arrive as strings and must be parsed if necessary
+ - You can choose whether the step matcher is case sensitive (pass the `i` flag to ignore case)

+Similarities:

+ - The first argument to `addStep` is essentially the same as the C# attribute
+ - The second argument to `addStep` is essentially the same as the C# method

 In place of the C# attribute, we pass the Regular Expression into the `addStep` method.
-We also need to pass a Regaular Expression for argument matching.

 Within the step, we must parse each argument if we want to deal with something other than a string.